C4LV1NPU6/byu-cs260/startup/README.md

 Set up Startup Service sub-website.

 I learned how to further implement my Startup web application using services, node.js, mongodb, authentication, and webSockets.
 Implemented the login/register -> lobby selection -> game pages and their functionality.
 Implemented persistent storage for users/accounts.
 Implemented peer-to-peer communication via 1v1 multiplayer.
 It was fun but it took me a very long time (30 hours).
 The chat and stats aren't finished but the rubric requirements that they fulfill are already fulfilled by the user/account storage and the multiplayer peer communication.
-Important note: when you are finished playing you MUST use the logout button or else the database information holding what lobby you're in won't be updated/removed.
+Important note: when you are finished playing you MUST use the logout button or else the database information holding what lobby you're in won't be updated/removed, if you forget by accident you just need to do a quick log-back-in-and-out (clicking the logout button always sets your current lobby to null).

 Sub-site name: https://startup.lightbikebattle.click/